yalmip/yalmip.github.io/_posts/examples/2016-09-17-robustmpc.md

 G = [-1 <= W <= 1]
 ````

-To speed up the simulations (the code is still pretty slow), the robustfied model is derived once without solving it using [robustify]
+To speed up the simulations (the code is still pretty slow), the robustfied model is derived once without solving it using [robustmodel](/command/robustmodel)

 ````matlab
 [Frobust,h] = robustify(F + G,objective,[],W);